 In most cases, evictions will require notice to the tenant, filing a court action against the tenant, and seeing the eviction through a lengthy eviction process that may require a hearing.
-Only if a judgement is ruled against your tenant, then can you obtain a writ of possession and work with a sheriff to legal remove the tenant.
+Only if a judgment is ruled against your tenant, then can you obtain a writ of possession and work with a sheriff to legal remove the tenant.
 During that time, you can miss out on rental income and risk property damage from a tenant who has nothing to lose.
 How’s that cash for keys deal sounding now?

 How much money should I offer in a Cash for Keys agreement?